blank

 The message is a typical corporate lie perpetrated for two purposes:

 1. Facebook is a closed community.
-The link is not intended to direct your browser to my personal Facebook profile, but rather to promote the Facebook concept to outsiders, defined as those "users" who do not have a Facebook profile.
+The link is not intended to direct your browser to my personal Facebook profile, but rather to a page designed to promote the Facebook concept to outsiders, defined as those "users" who do not have a Facebook profile.
 The Profile Badge link is little more than a promotional hook.

 2. If, however, you choose to purchase a Facebook commercial page, the link will bypass the page-not-found error message and go directly to the appropriate Facebook page.
 No password or Facebook profile is required.